-The Fund promotes environmental and social characteristics but does not have a sustainable investment objective.
+The Fund has a minimum of 10% of its holdings being invested in sustainable investments, and as well the fund promotes environmental and social characteristics, however the fund does not have a sustainable investment objective.

 C. Environmental or Social Characteristics of the Financial Product